iMiebaka/LBE/README.md

 [See setup guide](#env)

 The database is MySQL.
-The database contains for tables
+The database contains tables
 #### hot_data table 📋
 > This table get all pending transactions during transfer and withdrawal